isaac-chung/isaac-chung.github.io/src/pages/index.md

 </center>

 ## Hi!👋 I'm Isaac.
-I am currently a Senior Research Engineer at [Clarifai](https://www.clarifai.com/), where I work on improving our vector search capabilities and enabling new generative AI tech in production.
+My focus is on making AI systems scalable and maintainable.
+Currently I'm leading an effort in using Small Language Models for low resource on-prem RAG.

+At [Clarifai](https://www.clarifai.com/), I've helped build and maintain multimodal retrieval systems in production.
 Previously, I led custom enterprise solution development for visual search, built multi-modal retrieval systems, and helped maintain ML inference systems for LLMs and computer vision models.
-I have spoken at various Python,  ML conferences and meet ups in Europe.
-Our stack includes Python, Docker, Kubernetes, PostgreSQL, and Go.
+I have spoken at various Python,  ML conferences, and meet ups in Europe.
+My stack includes Python, Docker, Kubernetes, PostgreSQL, and Go.

 My background is in Aerospace Engineering and Machine Learning and I hold undergraduate (B.A.Sc in EngSci) and graduate (M.A.Sc) degrees from the University of Toronto.

 I work remotely in Europe, currently based in Tallinn, Estonia.
+In my spare time, I try to contribute to open source projects (e.g. MTEB), see the world, and do a bit of swim/bike/run racing.

 ## Talks, Conferences, and Papers
 * (Upcoming!)
 2024 Data Makers Fest (Porto, Portugal): Prototype to Production for RAG applications